From A Wiki of Ice and Fire

 |“||No man is free.
 Only children and fools think elsewise.||”|

-Though Tywin's children also greatly respected him, none of them were able to conform to the paths he had laid out for them, a fact that caused many difficulties.
+Though Tywin's children also greatly respect him, none of them have been able to conform to the paths he had laid out for them, which causes many difficulties.

 A Game of Thrones